 - 13.1.1.
-Qualifying is conducted in the same manner as other Standard iRacing.com Series [See Qualifying, Section 5.5.1]. - 13.1.2.
-All multiclass races are typically gridded based on qualifying speed in that class of car in which the driver qualified.
-For instance, if a driver's slowest qualifying speed is in a Riley DP, he will be gridded behind all other Riley DPs but in front of all Ford Mustangs. - 13.1.3.
-Drivers that do not post a qualifying time prior to a Race will be gridded at the back of the field ordered by car class and iRating.
+Qualifying is conducted in the same manner as other Standard iRacing.com Series (See Qualifying, Section 5.5.1). - 13.1.2.
+All multiclass races are gridded based on the relative speeds of each car class, with the fastest car class at the front.
+Within each car class, drivers are gridded based on their qualifying time.
+For instance, the slowest Riley DP driver is gridded behind all other Riley DP drivers, but all Riley DPs are gridded in front of all Ford Mustangs. - 13.1.3.
+Drivers that do not post a qualifying time prior to a Race will be gridded at the back of their respective car classes, ordered by iRating. - 13.1.4.
+No car classes may start the race until the fastest class has started or the green flag is waved.